Quickstart: First look at deployment in Visual Studio

 Visual C++ runtime: You can deploy the Visual C++ runtime using local deployment or static linking.
 For more information, see Deploying Native Desktop Applications (Visual C++).

 ASP.NET, ASP.NET Core, Python, and Node.js: You can use the Publish tool to quickly deploy apps to Azure App Service or to an Azure Virtual Machine.
 In Solution Explorer, right-click the project and choose Publish.
 (If you have previously configured any publishing profiles, you must then click Create new profile.)
 In the Publish dialog box, choose either App Service or Azure Virtual Machines, and then follow the configuration steps.

-In Visual Studio 2017 version 15.7, you can deploy ASP.NET Core apps to App Service for Linux.
+In Visual Studio 2017 version 15.7 and later, you can deploy ASP.NET Core apps to App Service for Linux.

 For information on importing a publish profile from Azure App Service to Visual Studio, see Import publish settings and deploy to Azure.

 If you do not already have an Azure account, you can sign up here.

 Publish to Web or deploy to network share